John T. Sinnott: Biography

 While director of the Infectious Disease Dr. Sinnott started the USF Florida Institute for Infectious Disease which helped the state spearhead a biodefense education program while building a nationally recognized infectious disease fellowship.
 In 2001 he was appointed as the Senior Advisor for Biodefense to Florida Secretary of Health Dr. John Agwunobi.
 In 2006, Sinnott served on Governor Charlie Crist's Transition Team, advising on health care.

 In 2012 Sinnott was selected to be chairman of the Department of Internal Medicine at the Morsani College of Medicine at USF.
 In 2016 he helped arrange the Sister Cities Agreement between Tampa, FL and Lanzhou, China.
 Tampa mayor Bob Buckhorn and his Sister City representative traveled with Sinnott to Lanzhou, China, to sign this agreement, which is Tampa's first Sister City in Asia.

 In 2003, Sinnott was elected as chairman of the board for Food Tech, VIFL (NASDAQ).
 He oversaw an expansion in business when he focused the company on medical device sterilization.
 He also oversaw the sale of the company to Sterigenics.
 Sinnott also served as a Trustee on the Board of the USF Foundation from 2008 to 2020 and the Florida Health Science Center (Tampa General Hospital) Board of Directors from 2008 to 2018.

 Since 1985, Sinnott has served as the director of Epidemiology and Employee Health at Tampa General Hospital.
-He has also served as an Epidemiologist for Shriner's Children Hospital since 1987.
+He has served as the Epidemiologist for Shriner's Children Hospital since 1987.

+In 2019, Renaissance Weekend, an invitation-only annual gathering of leaders and innovators from various fields, invited Sinnott to become a member.
+In 2020, Dr. Stephen Klasko at the World Economic Forum invited him to serve as a consultant.